NOAA-EMC/NCEPLIBS-external/doc/README_macos_clanggfortran.txt

 Note that 16GB of memory are required for running the UFS weather model at C96 resolution.

-1. Install homebrew, the LLVM/GNU compilers and other utilities
+1. Install homebrew, the LLVM/GNU compilers and other utilities:

 (1) Install homebrew
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"